Kafayat Adegoke is a “Yorùba Funkster”. A mug for campaigns channeled through art. Finding commonality globally.

 With a cheerful facade, she is fascinated about how her lived experience intersects with societal expectations of her while blurring the lines between fact and fiction.
 Kafayat is driven by her Yorùba identity and her truth, including her cheerful obsession with being a female with a #Vulva.
-She makes boundary-daring work that explores themes around gender, Identity and culture. she is driven by her own personal intersections of identity and representation.
 She is passionate about expression of self in whatever artistic form and generates her own work, this involves making one-woman shows that explore who she is, Comic relief and work tagged around societal causes.
 As such, Kafayat is committed to creating work that is contemporary and subversive.
 Her work sits within the context of The Feminine body, Intimacy, pleasure, Sexuality, Place, One-on-one, Social issues and Identity.

 Follow Kafayat on Social Media